Exporting to Finland

 Retail market structure

 The food and drink sector in Finland is covered by three big retail groups, and exporters work with these groups as well as the food service industry.
-The retail groups have operations in the neighbouring countries, offering retail opportunities beyond Finland’s population.
+The retail groups have operations in neighbouring countries, offering retail opportunities beyond Finland’s population.